Dr. Maureen Edwards

 Office: 240-567-7590, Room PE 230

-Edwards holds a doctorate in health education from the University of Maryland at College Park.
+Dr. Edwards holds a doctorate in health education from the University of Maryland at College Park.
 Her areas of specialization are stress management and gerontology.
-Dr. Edwards is also certified as a Health Education Specialist (CHES).
+She is also certified as a Master Health Education Specialist (MCHES).
 In addition, she has received advanced training by the Critical Incident Stress Foundation as a post-traumatic stress debriefer and has been trained by the American Cancer Society to conduct smoking cessation workshops.
-She is also a credentialed member of the American Psychotherapy Association.
 Currently, Dr. Edwards serves as the coordinator of the Community Health and Public Health Science programs and serves as advisor to the Aging Studies Letter of Recognition and the Public Sciences program at the Universities of Shady Grove.

 Professor Dianne Hagan